A Brief History of Cats: Cats throughout the Ages

 Cats in Japan

 Although cats are not native to Japan, they have a rich history of interaction with humans in Japan.
-It is likely that cats were first brought into Japan in the 6th century, AD.
+It is likely that cats were first brought to Japan in the 6th century, AD.
 At that time, the Japanese believed cats to be rare commodities, bringing luck and other good fortunes to whoever owned them.
 Almost instantly, cats became a cultural good that was incredibly expensive.
 Thus, only the rich could own cats for some time, and they became a status symbol.
-After a few hundred years, cats became increasingly popular in Japan, to the point where most commoners could have afforded to own one.
+After a few hundred years, cats became increasingly popular in Japan, and it got to the point where most commoners could afford to own one.
 This is evidenced by the fact that popular woodblock-printers were making pictures of cats during the Edo period, and popular novels were written about cats during the Meiji period.
 Plenty of shrines exist to this day that have depictions of cats as their focus.

 One of the most famous depictions of cats comes from Japan: the maneki-neko, or, beckoning cat.
 If you’ve been in any restaurant that serves Japanese food, you’ve likely seen the maneki-neko.
 This cute little cat is typically white with red ears or solid gold in color.
 It is often found alongside other “good luck” charms such as a statue of the Buddha.
-An old Japanese fable tells a tale of a landlord who was beckoned by a cat, and as he approached the cat a bolt of lightning struck where he had been standing.
+An old Japanese fable tells the tale of a landlord who was beckoned by a cat, and as he approached the cat a bolt of lightning struck where he had been standing.
 The man believed the beckoning cat to be a symbol of good fortune, and thus the story spread.
-Maneki-neko are normally found near the entrances to shops, restaurants, and other places of business.
+Maneki-neko are normally found near entrances to shops, restaurants, and other places of business.
 They’re so popular, in fact, that they’re often made into piggy banks and keychains.

 Cats in the United States

-Being a cat in Europe from about 500 ADS up until the 1700s was hard.
+Being a cat in Europe from about 500 AD up until the 1700s was hard.
 Most people thought cats to be complicit with the work of the devil.
 By the time Columbus set sail on his fantastic, historic voyage, cats were already part of life at sea.
 They lived in the hull catching stowaway rodents and insects.
 However, some cats jumped on ships set for the New World.

 In what is now called the United States, cats became essential to life.
 As many of the settlers were responsible for growing and maintaining their own crops, cats became handy tools for maintenance of barns and fields.
 There are some genetic indications today that link American Shorthair cats to the cats brought over by the settlers.
 By the 19th century, cats were seen by many Americans to be close companions and were brought indoors rather than kept outside.

 During the 18th and 19th centuries, cats became increasingly popular across the globe, especially in Europe and North America.
-In 1906, the Cat Fancier’s Association was established, with the expressed purpose of preserving the genetic integrity of each breed, as well as protecting each cat’s health.
+In 1906, the Cat Fancier’s Association was established with the expressed purpose of preserving the genetic integrity of each breed, as well as protecting each cat’s health.
 They often put on shows across the country (the first in Buffalo and Detroit) to educate the public about different cat breeds, care, and maintenance.
 Today, the Cat Fancier’s Association remains the largest registry of purebred cats that has ever existed.